jewelsofthought/neshama/site/personal/poems/peace.md

 Good and Evil, Temptation and Duty,
-On and on, step after step, we navigate this binary universe, on each side the brick walls of this alleyway we slowly creep along.
+On and on, step after step, we navigate this binary universe, on each side the brick walls of this alleyway, we slowly creep along.

 To be at peace and in my place, is my ongoing prayer.
 Yet the wise warn us not to get too comfortable, for contained in the moment of ultimate joy, is its sorrow.

 </div>